 This indicates the system has enough data for the first stage of the calibration and the mounting bias calibration will be paused at this point.

-10. Proceed to cross the 'A' waypoint.

-11. When the 'A' waypoint has been crossed, turn the vehicle around.
+- 11. Proceed to cross the 'A' waypoint. - 12.
+When the 'A' waypoint has been crossed, turn the vehicle around. - 13.
+Acquire the track '0' and engage the auto steering again.